KadenSmith0124/practice-smith/README.md

 ## Favorite TV Show: Devil May Cry

-I like Devil May Cry because I watched the show with my **friends and girlfriend** and we all **enjoyed** it and talked about it afterwards.
+I like Supernatural because I watched the show with my **friends and girlfriend** and we all **enjoyed** it and talked about it afterwards.

+---

+# Actors

+1. Jensen Ackles
+2. Jared Padalecki
+3. Misha Collins

+* Mark Sheppard
+* Jim Beaver
+* Jeffery Dean Morgan